MonicBuilder/Monic/README.md

 //#include file.js
 ```

-Similarly, you can create a debug flag and write debug code within `//#if debug ... //#endif`,
+Similarly, you can create a debug flag and write debugging code within `//#if debug ... //#endif`,
-that code never gets to production server.
+that code never gets to the production server.

-#### Using the flags inside path patterns
+#### Using flags inside a path pattern

-The flags that were specified as a build parameter or in the global scope of a file can be used inside
+Flags that have been specified as build parameters or declared in the file' global scope can be used inside
 `#include` and `#without` with using a special syntax.

 ```js